mswjs/interceptors/README.md

 By default, this will close the connection with the `1000` code, meaning a graceful disconnect.

-You can provide a custom error to the `client.close()` to mock a connection close due to an error.
+You can provide a custom error to the `client.close()` to mock the connection being closed due to an error.

 ```js
 interceptor.on('connection', ({ client }) => {